ivsall2012/AHDataModel/README.md

 ```

-#### Now let create a chat message model which has only 3 main properties: text, userId, addedAt.
+#### Now let's create a chat message model which has only 3 main properties: text, userId, addedAt.
 But since every model must have a primary key.
 We'll have to give it a 'id' property, but we just put it there.
 ```Swift
 /// Remember to implement Equatable for a struct, always! struct Chat: Equatable {